-If the acceleration/deceleration time designation is set to 0 in sequence data used for memory operation, the acceleration time is the time it takes to reach the maximum speed from the initial speed (which is also set in the axis parameter area).
-Similarly, the deceleration time is the time it takes to go from the maximum speed to the initial speed.
-If the acceleration/deceleration time designation is set to 1, the acceleration or deceleration time is directly set as the time from the present speed to the target speed.
+If the acceleration/deceleration time designation parameter in the axis parameter area is set to 0, the acceleration time specified in the sequence data for memory operation will be the time required to go from the initial speed set in the axis parameter area to the maximum speed and the deceleration time will be the time required to go from the maximum speed to the initial speed.
+If the acceleration/deceleration time designation parameter in the axis parameter area is set to 1, the acceleration and deceleration times will be the times required to go from the present speed to the target speed.

-This section describes the acceleration/deceleration time when operation is performed using a speed command specified for memory operation with the acceleration/deceleration time designation set to 0.
+The following is an explanation of the acceleration and deceleration times when speed commands are executed for memory operation with the acceleration/deceleration time designation parameter in the axis parameter area set to 0.

-8-9-1 Calculation of Basic Acceleration/Deceleration Times
+8-9-1 Calculating Basic Acceleration/Deceleration Times